Whimsy Stick

 Build impulse control under real arousal, not just at calm baseline

-So the required wait cue before every flirt pole release trains the specific skill jumping lacks.
-That skill is sitting with intense arousal rather than discharging it physically.
-Specifically, the dog is at high drive.
-The lure is moving.
-Excitement is fully activated.
-Plus they hold a wait for 5 to 10 seconds, then release.
-In fact, that neural pathway transfers directly to the moment a guest walks through the door.
-So build it under drive first in the controlled session context.
+The required wait cue before every flirt pole release trains the specific skill jumping lacks: sitting with intense arousal rather than discharging it physically.
+Dog is at high drive.
+Lure is moving.
+Excitement is fully activated-and they hold a wait for 5 to 10 seconds before release.
+That neural pathway transfers directly to the moment a guest walks through the door.
+Build it under drive first in the controlled session context.
 Only then expect it to hold during a real greeting.
 For the full progression, see impulse control drills.

 Built into every session rep